| Home | Overview | Developed Country | Developing Country |

 Leaders: WCS and HALI staff

-Participants will have the chance to look for nocturnal wildlife.
+Participants will have the chance to look for nocturnal wildlife in the Pawaga Idodi WMA.

 7:30 am: Breakfast

-Participants will learn about efforts to reduce conflicts between agricultural activities and elephants/hippos, and livestock conflicts with carnivores by visiting sites where these activities have occurred.
-A unique program to use natural chili pepper oil to deter elephants from farms and design changes to livestock bomas (corrals) that reduce depredation will be highlighted
+Participants will learn about efforts to reduce conflicts between agricultural activities and elephants/hippos, and livestock conflicts with carnivores at sites where such incidents have periodically occurred.
+A unique program that uses natural chili pepper oil to deter elephants from farms and provides improved designs for livestock bomas (corrals) that reduce depredation will be highlighted.
+Agricultural practices to reduce agriculture-wildife-livestock conflicts will be discussed.

 1:00 pm: Lunch

-Free time to rest or explore Tungamalenga Snake Park, Souvenir stand etc.
+1:30 – 3:45 pm: FREE time to rest or explore Tungamalenga Snake Park and Souvenir kiosks.

 Leader: Bakari Mbano, Director, WCS Ruaha Landscape Program; Former Director, Wildlife Division, United Republic of Tanzania

-5:30-6:30 pm: Case Study: Spatial decline of buffalo in the Ruaha ecosystem
+5:15-6:15 pm: Case Study: Spatial Decline of Buffalo in the Ruaha Ecosystem

 Presenter: Deana Clifford